junxit/us-congress-bills-109/metadata.md

 - 2006-07-28 — Introduced in House
 - 2006-07-28 — Introduced in House
 - 2006-07-28 — Referred to the House Committee on Resources.
+- 2006-08-07 — Executive Comment Requested from Interior.
+- 2006-08-07 — Referred to the Subcommittee on Water and Power.
+- 2006-09-07 — Subcommittee Hearings Held.
+- 2006-09-27 — Considered under suspension of the rules. (consideration: CR H7643)
+- 2006-09-27 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+6014.
+- 2006-09-27 — Motion to reconsider laid on the table Agreed to without objection.
+- 2006-09-27 — Mr. Pearce moved to suspend the rules and pass the bill, as amended.
+- 2006-09-27 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H7643)
+- 2006-09-27 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H7643)